 Student Council: The Student Council sponsors many activities including our “Pumpkin Decorating Contest”, school dances, and clothing sale.
 It also oversees many of our community activities including the annual “Grandfriends” breakfast for senior citizens.

 Charitable Endeavors: As always, The Lowell School believes in the importance of giving to others.
-We continue our commitment to help a local food pantry during the school year in November for Thanksgiving and then in March, which is known as our own version of “March Madness: “Not Basketball but for a Basketful of Food”.
+We continue our commitment to help a local food pantry during the school year in November for Thanksgiving and then again in March.
 In addition, we collect toys and other items for St. Mary’s Children’s Foundation.

 “Outreach Club”: Members of this club continue to participate in many endeavors including raising money for the North Shore Animal Shelter, collecting coats for the homeless, and collecting items to be donated to benefit a breast cancer organization.

-National Honor Society: As members of this esteemed organization, the students collected jeans for homeless teens, and raised money for “Heavenly Hats”, an organization that provides hats for cancer patients.
+National Honor Society: As members of this esteemed organization, the students participate in various endeavors such as collecting jeans for homeless teens, and raising money for “Heavenly Hats”, an organization that provides hats for cancer patients.

-College & Career Fair: Parents and students have the opportunity to meet with representatives from colleges, vocational schools, and post secondary programs in the spring to find out about various options for “Life After Lowell”.
+College & Career Fair: Parents and students have the opportunity to meet with representatives from colleges, vocational schools, and post secondary programs to find out about various options for “Life After Lowell”.

 “College Now” Program: Students may participate in this Saturday Program at Queens College.